With the UN predicting its population of 13 million will triple by 2050, Zambia is one of the fastest-growing countries in Africa.

 Living in Zambia

-ICS teams work across three communities in Zambia - Nyaniba, Serenje and Samfya supporting sexual health and livelihoods initiatives.
+ICS teams work across three communities in Zambia - Nyimba, Serenje and Samfya - supporting sexual health and livelihoods initiatives.
 All placements in Zambia see volunteers living with host families, usually with one other volunteer.

 As with other placements, volunteers living with host families will be expected to eat like a local.
 Zambian dishes are usually centred on the staple food of nshima (maize or corn meal), accompanied by a vegetable, meat or fish dish.